 Instead of getting sucked in by castles in the air, Michigan residents can form a more realistic mental picture of licensing from farm life.

 From the state’s perspective, unlicensed (free) healthcare practitioners are untamed, dangerous, and probably not quite clean.

 But above all, they are potential cash cows.

-The state uses licenses as farmers use a bull tongs nose lead – a painful way to enforce compliance.
+The state uses licenses as a way to enforce compliance – much as farmers use a bull tongs nose lead.
 Michigan professionals are already paying for over 750,000 active licenses.

 Current license bills: